 In cooperation with Forrester, the well-known consulting company, IBM has also sponsored a useful video series on mobile cybersecurity.

 Symantec has many years’ experience in the security space, so it is not surprising that they offer managed security services in many different business sectors.
-For the electric utilities industry they have Symantec Managed Security Services Solutions for NERC CIP, delivering real-time threat monitoring and analysis to help utility providers demonstrate NERC CIP compliance.
+For the electric utility industry, they have Symantec Managed Security Services Solutions for NERC CIP, delivering real-time threat monitoring and analysis to help utility providers demonstrate NERC CIP compliance.